saidulhaque21/docker_php74_mysql_phpmyadmin/README.md

 ```
 dokcer-compose up -d --build
 ```
-Note:Your machine have to docker.
+**Note:** You must have Docker installed on your machine.
 If not, please install docker from: https://snapcraft.io/install/docker/ubuntu#install

 # Step 4: Enjoy
 Browse the application with URL: http://localhost:7000